Dear fellow INFP,

 INFPs tend to be wallflowers: we possess a quiet, shy demeanor.
 However, that’s only how we appear on the surface.
 As an INFP myself, I know that beneath our outward layer of calm burns a passionate inner flame.
+(Not sure what your personality type is?
+We recommend this free personality test.)
 We have incredible creativity and compassion that are just waiting to be unleashed, so we can make a difference in the world.

 Unfortunately, we often feel misunderstood and invisible.
 Our dominant cognitive function, Introverted Feeling (Fi), makes us keep our deeply held values and feelings private.
 For this reason, we may struggle to articulate the thoughts and feelings that are the most important to us.
 For instance, we may experience a slew of emotions when we try make sense of all of the unpleasant incidences that have taken place in our lives.
 These emotions can make us feel very heavy; and because they are so complex and private, often times we cannot share them with others, which only makes us feel more isolated.